-- (ii) Other receivables Other of the consolidated company are mainly the advances for those promotional activities held by the department stores and vendors.
-Due to the long-term cooperation between the consolidated company and these vendors as well as considering the experience in the past, there is no need to concern about the recoverability of those advances.
-Hence, evaluation is confirmed by the consolidated company that other receivables explained as above are the financial assets with a lower credit risk, and the measurement of impairment loss allowance in those periods can stand based on the amount of 12-month expected credit losses.
-After the assessment, there is no need to concern about the credit losses. - (iii) Since the rental agreement of, Xiangtan Grand Ocean Department Store Co., Ltd. (Xiangtan) one of the Group's subsidiaries, have reached its maturity in December 2018, the Group ceased Xiangtan's business operation, wherein a security deposit amounting to CNY\$15,000 thousand is expected to be received.
+- (iii) Other receivables-others are the advance payment in accordance with the promotions held by retail business department and venders.
+Since the Group and the vendors are in a long-term business relationship, the Group has considered historical experience and believed that they were less doubtful of the recoverability of these receivables.
+The Group assessed the aforesaid other receivables as the financial assets with low credit risk and measured loss allowances at an amount as 12-month expected credit loss.
+Management believed that there were less doubtful of credit losses. - (iv) Since the rental agreement of, Xiangtan Grand Ocean Department Store Co., Ltd. (Xiangtan) one of the Group's subsidiaries, have reached its maturity in December 2018, the Group ceased Xiangtan's business operation, wherein a security deposit amounting to CNY\$15,000 thousand is expected to be received.
 Xiangtan had already returned the property to its owner, Xiangyuan Industrial Development Co., Ltd.(Xiangyuan), but failed to receive the security deposit.
 In order to receive the payment and begin the liquidation process, Xiangtan filed a lawsuit against Xiangyuan.
 On July 1, 2019, the people's court ordered Xiangyuan to pay the amount of CNY\$14,700 thousand to Xiangtan.
 However, Xiangyuan disagreed with the court's decision, therefore, filed an appeal on November 13, 2019, wherein it was denied on January 16, 2020.
 Furthermore, Xiangtan filed an appeal to the court to freeze the property of Xiangyuan, in which the court granted the approval do to so.
 After a thorough investigation by the court, it was found that Xiangyuan has enough property to pay for the security deposit, and the Group has collected the mandatory payment of \$1,511 thousand (CNY\$348 thousand).
-As a result, the Group assessed that amount of \$62,284 thousand (CNY\$14,352 thousand) should have no impairment concern. - (iv) The movements in the allowance for accounts receivable were as follows:
+The consolidated company considered the impact of the recent economic situation on the department store business, and the uncertainty of the future development of the region was high.
+Based on conservative and sound principles, and according to the rental deposit of \$62,820 thousand (CNY\$14,252 thousand), the consolidated company recognized the provision for allowance of \$314,410 thousand (CNY\$7,126 thousand)